 People's personal philosophies contributed to how they perceived the handling of restrictions.
 Those who did not adhere to the rules were more likely to say the rules were confusing, illogical or impossible to understand.
 They were also more likely to feel that the price to pay was too high and not sustainable.
 Their growing mistrust and scepticism of government became a justification for themselves to make those decisions.
 Those who have a philosophy of adhering to the rules to a greater extent are more likely to feel like they are not in control.
 They felt like they had to go beyond the guidance to protect themselves further and became uneasy and worried about others not following restrictions.
-Some were even relieved when restrictions were tightened for this reason and were critical of the Government for not enforcing restrictions to the pace or the extent that they felt they were required.
+Some were even relieved when restrictions to the pace or the extent that they felt they were required.
 These opposing views created huge challenges for authorities to manage expectations and maintain credibility, trust and support.